elm-tooling/elm-language-client-vscode/README.md

 ## FAQ

+- Most features don't seem to work for me?

+  - This tool needs a valid elm project, please check if you have an `elm.json`.
+You can easily initialize your project with `elm init`.
+If it still does work, please try if you get the same behavior with the [elm-spa-example](https://github.com/rtfeldman/elm-spa-example/).

 - What's the relation to the language server?

   - This [vscode extension](https://marketplace.visualstudio.com/items?itemName=Elmtooling.elm-ls-vscode) is including the [elm-language-server](https://github.com/elm-tooling/elm-language-server) which enables most of the used features.